yjlim-larr/Reinforcement_learning/Policy_gradient/GAE/README.md

  Because it uses correct discounted reward and correct value function, it is no bias advantage function form.
 It means it defines unbiased advantage function form when k is infinite.
   <p align="center"> <img src="./img/INF.png" alt="MLE" width="70%" height="70%"/> </p>

- By infinite step form, we can derive generalized exponentially weighted form by lambda,
+ By using infinite step form, we can derive generalized exponentially weighted form by lambda,
  <p align="center"> <img src="./img/exp.png" alt="MLE" width="70%" height="70%"/> </p>
  In that form, GAE() means "discounted factor".